aadityasivaS/todolist-app/README.md

 # Todolist (Not Ready)

 A todolist app created with flutter and firebase.
-To build this app from the source code complete following steps:
+To build this app from the source code complete the following steps:

 1. Get the dependencies `flutter pub get`
 2. You will see that there is only the android directory it is because I built this app for android only.
 If you want to do for iOS platform first run `flutter create .` in the root and see these https://firebase.flutter.dev/docs/installation/ios